MenheraBot/MenheraBot/README.md

 [![](https://top.gg/api/widget/upvotes/708014856711962654.svg)](https://top.gg/bot/708014856711962654/vote)
 [![Crowdin](https://badges.crowdin.net/menherabot/localized.svg)](https://crowdin.com/project/menherabot)

-> Menhera is animating more than 7000 servers with her functionalities
+> Menhera is animating more than 10000 servers with her functionalities

-MenheraBot is an open source Discord bot made in JavaScript with [Discord.js](https://discord.js.org) by [Luxanna](https://github.com/ySnoopyDogy)
+MenheraBot is an open source Discord bot made in TypeScript with [Discord.js](https://discord.js.org) by [Luxanna](https://github.com/ySnoopyDogy)
 Feel free to add a star ⭐ to the repository to promote the project!

 ## Contributing